 If you don’t mind waiting or want a larger selection of colors at your fingertips, check out ePlastics (Ridout Plastics) down in California.
 They can also cut things to size for you, but charge a fee for this service.
 However if you order multiples of the same sheet size then you get a discount.
 Do not buy anything outside their Plexiglas section, except for Delrin, as you will not be allowed to laser it here.

-Arthur McBain has samples of most of their colors.
-Send him a message on Slack or through the Confluent Facebook page to arrange a meet up to check them out.
 Some suggested categories to look in are listed below.
 Make sure to double check the thicknesses you add to your cart.

 If you’re ordering a lot of acrylic you might find it cheaper to use their labor charges page to pay for your cuts all at once instead of individually when you add a sheet needing cuts to your cart.
 Be sure to describe what you want precisely.
 If there is more than one way to make those cuts you might not get what you envisioned.
 Also make sure to select send remnants as any leftovers can be useful for testing or little odds and ends.